JetBrains/intellij-sdk-docs/topics/reference_guide/ui_themes/themes_metadata.md

   - The hint text at the bottom of a popup: `Popup.Advertiser.background`

 #### Gradient Color
-If a component has a gradient color, add the words “start” and “end” for the beginning and ending of a gradient.
+If a component has a gradient color, add the words "start" and "end" for the beginning and ending of a gradient.
 Examples:
 - `Button.startBorderColor` / `Button.endBorderColor`
 - `SearchMatch.startBackground` / `SearchMatch.endBackground`